jmpessoa/lazandroidmodulewizard/readme.txt

 	jWebView:
 		NEW property: // <<--- Thanks to Fatih!
 			ZoomControl;
-		NEWS method: <<-A suggestion and request by rx3.fireproof SetHttpAuthUsernamePassword(...);
+		NEW method: <<-A suggestion and request by Ps SetHttpAuthUsernamePassword(...);

 	jListView: FIXs [radio group mode]